-Watch Now: Volunteers collect over 100 bags of trash at Lake Decatur
+Watch now: Volunteers collect over 100 bags of trash at Lake Decatur

-DECATUR— Mike and Chris Delatte have fond memories from their childhood of days spent fishing on Lake Decatur.
+DECATUR — Mike and Chris Delatte have fond memories from their childhood of days spent fishing on Lake Decatur.

 Still avid fishermen, the brothers, 37 and 40, enjoy passing on their knowledge to their daughters, but fishing lessons go beyond the basics of casting and hooking bait.
 On Saturday, the lesson was how to do your part as a fisherman by helping pick up trash and litter.